harvic3/nodetskeleton/README.md

 - On directories `src/infraestructure/middlewares` remove `ExpressJs` code for each middleware and remove `//` for lines corresponding to `KoaJs`

-And then, continue with the `installation` step described at the end of this manual.
+And then, continue with the <a href="https://github.com/harvic3/nodetskeleton#installation" target="_self" >installation</a> step described at the end of this manual.

 ## Using with ExpressJs